explosion/spaCy/website/docs/usage/rule-based-matching.md

 </Infobox>

 Another possible use case is matching number tokens like IP addresses based on their shape.
-This means that you won't have to worry about how those string will be tokenized and you'll be able to find tokens and combinations of tokens based on a few examples.
+This means that you won't have to worry about how those strings will be tokenized and you'll be able to find tokens and combinations of tokens based on a few examples.
 Here, we're matching on the shapes `ddd.d.d.d` and `ddd.ddd.d.d`:

 ```python